apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Doors
 * Vehicle interaction animations (hijacking, entering, leaving, changing seats)
 * Catch-A-Ride Digistruct Speed
+* Digistruct tunnel has been removed for teleport / fast travel / respawning
 * Various characters' walking/sprinting speeds have been improved.
 The speedup is, in general, a little less than CZ47's Faster NPCs mod, so execute that one after this one if you want some NPCs to be even faster.
 The list of